carlosramireziii/rack-tracker/README.md

 end
 ```

+Other options:

+* `user_id` - This value will be used as the user identity

 ### Custom Handlers

 Tough we give you handlers for a few tracking services right out of the box, you might